jianzhong70/jak3-datascript-for-jcim/README.md

-01*.in-05*.in are input files for conventional molecular dynamics simulations md.in and gand-restart.in are files for GaMD simulations. comp.pdb is used for construction of Markov model.
+01*.in-05*.in are input files for conventional molecular dynamics simulations md.in and gand-restart.in are files for GaMD simulations. comp.pdb is used for construction of Markov model. run-GaMD.sh is used to perform conventional MD simulation while run1.sh is applied to run GaMD simulations.